Regenerative random permutations of integers: Introduction and main results

 \end{corollary} See also \cite{Kendall,Horn,KingmanR,Shanbhag,Liggett,Fristedt} for other derivations and interpretations of Kaluza's result, all of which now aquire some expression in terms of $p$-shifted permutations.

-\quad Some further instances of regenerative permutations are provided by the following close relative of the $p$-shifted permutation: \begin{definition} {\em For $p$ with $p_i > 0 $ for every $i$, call a random permutation $\Pi$ of $\mathbb{N}_{+}$ a {\em $p$-biased permutation of $\mathbb{N}_{+}$} if the random sequence $(p_{\Pi_1}, p_{\Pi_2}, \ldots )$ is what is commonly called a {\em sized biased random permutation} of $(p_1, p_2, \ldots)$.
+Some further instances of regenerative permutations are provided by the following close relative of the $p$-shifted permutation: \begin{definition} {\em For $p$ with $p_i > 0 $ for every $i$, call a random permutation $\Pi$ of $\mathbb{N}_{+}$ a {\em $p$-biased permutation of $\mathbb{N}_{+}$} if the random sequence $(p_{\Pi_1}, p_{\Pi_2}, \ldots )$ is what is commonly called a {\em sized biased random permutation} of $(p_1, p_2, \ldots)$.
 That is to say, $(\Pi_1, \Pi_2, \ldots )$ is the sequence of distinct values, in order of appearance, of a random sample of positive integers $(X_1, X_2, \ldots)$, which are independent and identically distributed (i.i.d.) with distribution $(p_1, p_2, \ldots)$.
 Inductively, let \begin{itemize} \item $\Pi_1 := X_1$, and $J_1 := 1$, \item for $i \ge 2$, let $\Pi_i := X_{J_i}$, where $J_i$ is the least $j > J_{i-1}$ such that \end{itemize} } \end{definition}

+The procedure described in Definition \ref{pbiased} is an instance of sampling with replacement, or {\em successive sampling \cite{Rosen, Gordon}}.
 See \cite{SH,Hoppe,Donnelly,PPY,PY97} for various studies of this model of size-biased permutation, with emphasis on the annealed model, where $p$ is determined by a random discrete distribution $P:= (P_1, P_2, \ldots)$, and given $P = p$, the $X_j$ are i.i.d. with distribution $p$.
 In particular, the joint distribution of the random injection $(\Pi_1, \ldots \Pi_n): [n] \rightarrow \mathbb{N}_{+}$ is

 for every fixed injection $(\pi_i, \, 1 \leq i \leq n): [n] \rightarrow \mathbb{N}_{+}$.
 A tractable model of this kind, known as a {\em residual allocation model} ({\em RAM}), has the stick-breaking representation: